-You’ve likely seen some really interesting snails in your local fish store or pet stores.
-You’ve also probably read that goldfish will eat snails, so you’ve avoided bringing snails home to your goldfish tank.
-If this is the case, you should be pleased to know that there are quite a few snails that make excellent tank mates for goldfish.
+You’ve likely seen some really interesting snails in your local fish store but you have probably read that goldfish will eat snails, so you’ve avoided adding snails to your goldfish tank.
+If this is the case, you should be pleased to know that there are quite a few snails that make excellent tank mates for goldfish!
 The best part about snails is that they come in so many colors, shapes, and activity levels that there’s at least one type of snail to suit every tank.
 Whether you want snails for algae control, breeding, or something different altogether, check out these reviews covering the best snails to pair with your goldfish.

 Please note that not all freshwater snails are legal to own or sell in all areas, so check the laws in your area before purchasing a snail.